barteqcz/ALBI/README.md

 `git clone https://github.com/barteqcz/albi`

-But also manually, for example from some other PC, then put it on an USB drive, and mount so that it will be available in Arch installation media.
+But you can also download the files you want manually.
+For example, you can download the files on some other PC and then put them on an USB drive, which can be mounted inside the Arch installation media.

 ### Preparation
 Before running the script, mount all the partitions you wanna use.
 Otherwise the script won't be able to run.
 I haven't implemented any partitioning helper, because I don't know how to solve the biggest problem - differences in configurations - someone will wanna use '/' as the only partition (as I do), but someone will wanna use /home, /boot or /var separately - I don't know what partitions will be used by various users.